scu-zjz/IMDLBenCo/README.md

 > [!WARNING]
 > **Existing bug**:
 > 1. The `Image-Acc` evaluator may not return an accurate value under the current version during multi-GPU inference.
 Please be careful with it!
 We are locating the exact issue.
 Details found in issue: https://github.com/scu-zjz/IMDLBenCo/issues/42.
 Thanks [@iamwangyabin](https://github.com/iamwangyabin) for reporting the issue.

+> [!IMPORTANT]
+> **Known Different with original CAT-Net Protocol：**
+>  1. The CAT-Protocol (implementation of default [balanced_dataset.py](https://github.com/scu-zjz/IMDLBenCo/blob/main/IMDLBenCo/statics/dataset_json/balanced_dataset.json)) used in the IMDLBenCo paper differ from the original [CAT-Net settings](https://github.com/mjkwon2021/CAT-Net/blob/main/Splicing/data/data_core.py).
+Several real image datasets are omitted.
+Please pay special attention!
+For more details, please check issue [#65](https://github.com/scu-zjz/IMDLBenCo/issues/65#issuecomment-2604861981).

 ## Overview
 ☑️**Welcome to IMDL-BenCo, the first comprehensive IMDL benchmark and modular codebase.**